 - I believe elementary teachers are taken advantage of.
 As a teacher I was a generalist and taught all the subjects.
 But, I think administrators assume we are specialists in all subjects.
 If a teacher agrees to be a curriculum creator for writing, will they also be asked to be curriculum creators for math, reading, spelling, science, and social studies?

 - While I was meeting, planning and creating, I couldn’t give my best to my students.

 Not all Teachers are Skilled at Creating Lesson Plans

 Let’s be honest.
 Some teachers love creating lesson plans and can whip up great lessons in no time!
 But what about the teacher that finds the process difficult and time consuming?
 Compiling and creating lesson plans takes a lot of work.
 I know because it took me years of research and planning to create all of the lesson plans that were included in the original WriteSteps.
 The time went by in a snap because of my passion for teaching writing.
 However, not all teachers want to spend countless hours outside of the classroom perfecting lessons on a subject they may not particularly be passionate about.
 Many teachers originally decided on their career paths because they are passionate about TEACHING, not creating lesson plans.

-, teachers do not need to wonder if they are using the correct curriculum; it’s all there for them in the daily lesson plans that are provided.
-Teachers won’t have to struggle or stress about time when it comes to creating writing lessons mapped to meet the Common Core.
+With WriteSteps, teachers do not need to wonder if they are using the correct curriculum; it’s all there for them in the daily lesson plans that are provided.
+Teachers won’t have to struggle or stress about time when it comes to creating writing lessons mapped to meet their State Standards.
 We aren’t free, but you will get more than what you paid for - confident writing teachers and strong student writers.